Waxing Crescent on

 Moon after descending node

-2 days after descending node on 21 December 2036 at 02:03 in ♒ Aquarius.
-The Moon is located south of the ecliptic over the following 11 days, until the lunar orbit crosses from South to North in ascending node on 3 January 2037 at 20:54 in ♌ Leo.
+2 days after descending node on 21 December 2036 at 02:03 in ♒ Aquarius the Moon is positioned south of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from South to North in ascending node on 3 January 2037 at 20:54 in ♌ Leo.

 Moon after southern standstill

-4 days since the previous standstill on 18 December 2036 at 19:32 in ♑ Capricorn when the Moon has reached South declination of ∠-20.597°, the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠20.593° at the point of next northern standstill on 2 January 2037 at 00:56 in ♋ Cancer.
+4 days since the last southern standstill on 18 December 2036 at 19:32 in ♑ Capricorn when the Moon has reached South declination of ∠-20.597° the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠20.593° at the point of next northern standstill on 2 January 2037 at 00:56 in ♋ Cancer.

 Syzygy in 9 days